-Endangering a child is defined in Section 22.041(c) is when a person places a child under the age of 15 in a situation where the child in imminent danger of death, bodily injury or physical or mental impairment.
+Endangering a child is defined in Section 22.041(c).
+A person commits this offense when he or she places a child under the age of 15 in a situation where the child in imminent danger of death, bodily injury or physical or mental impairment.
 This can be done intentionally, knowingly, or even negligently.

 What is the punishment for endangering or abandoning a child in Texas?

 Abandoning a child is a state jail felony, if the accused intended to return for the child.

 Abandoning a child is a third degree felony if the accused did not intend to return for the child.

 Abandoning a child is a second degree felony of the accused abandoned the child in a manner that a reasonable person would believe placed the child in imminent danger of death or bodily injury.

 Endangering a Child is a state jail felony.

 Duty to report child abuse or neglect in Texas

 Family Code 261.101 sets a fairly low bar for reporting child abuse and neglect.
 It provides that any person who has reason to believe a child’s physical or mental welfare has been adversely affected must make a report to law enforcement or Department of Family and Protective Services.

 Failure to report suspected child abuse or neglect is a Class A Misdemeanor, punishable by imprisonment of up to one year and a fine of up to $4,000.
 The punishment can be increased to a State Jail Felony if it is shown that the accused intended to conceal the abuse or neglect.